11 Mistakes When Launching a Multi-vendor Marketplace

 WC Vendors Marketplace supports any payment gateway developed for WooCommerce to process payments from customers.
 This is completely separate from paying vendors their commission dues.

-Determining how you pay your vendors and when you pay your vendors is a critical step that many multi-vendor marketplaces leave to the last minute.
-This can be a complex process depending on where you are launching your marketplace which might include fees, legal and tax implications.
+Determining how and when to pay your vendors is a critical step that many online marketplace owners leave to the last minute.

-Multi-vendor marketplace operations are your ongoing systems and processes that need to be planed and refined over time.
-You can set up your standard operating procedures but you need to also test and revise them as your business grows.
-Some of the ongoing operations that fall into the common mistakes include
+Multi-vendor marketplace operations are ongoing systems and processes that you need to plan and refine over time.
+While you can set up your own standard operating procedures, you also need to test and revise them as your business grows.

 • Platform maintenance